American badger

 The American badger (Taxidea taxus) (Note: It was formerly classified as part of the genus Meles as Meles labradorica (Lat.
 "Labrador badger"), then classified as Taxidea americana (Lat.
 "American taxid" or "badger-like animal")) is a North American badger similar in appearance to the European badger, although not closely related.
 It is found in the western, central, and northeastern United States, northern Mexico, and south-central Canada to certain areas of southwestern British Columbia.

 The American badger's habitat is typified by open grasslands with available prey (such as mice, squirrels, and groundhogs).
 The species prefers areas such as prairie regions with sandy loam soils where it can dig more easily for its prey.

 Taxonomy

 The American badger is a member of the Mustelidae, a diverse family of carnivorous mammals that also includes weasels, otters, ferrets, and the wolverine.
 The American badger belongs to the Taxidiinae, one of four subfamilies of mustelid badgers – the other three being the Melinae (four species in two genera, including the European badger), the Helictidinae (five species of ferret-badgers) and the Mellivorinae (the honey badger); the so-called stink badgers are mephitids.
 The American badger's closest relative is the prehistoric Chamitataxus.
-Among extant mustelids, the American badger is the most basal species; its lineage is thought to have split off from the rest of the Mustelidae about 18 million years (Ma) ago, following the split of mustelids from procyonids about 29 Ma ago.
+Among extant mustelids, the American badger is sister to all other species; its lineage is thought to have split off from the rest of the Mustelidae about 18 million years (Ma) ago, following the split of mustelids from procyonids about 29 Ma ago.